mozilla/fxa/features/FxA-54-push-on-status-change/README.md

 The WebPush specification allows messages to be sent with or without a payload.
 To keep things simple
-we will use an empty message to indicate that there has been a change in the core account status information, without communicating any more precise details
+we will use a message with no payload to indicate that there has been a change in the core account status information, without communicating any more precise details